The styles of the Victorian wedding ring and engagement ring were defined by the reign of Queen

 Victoria from 1837 - 1901 and her everlasting affection for her beloved husband Albert.
 Victoria too had a great influence on the jewelry styles of the time, and it was her great love of diamonds that led to a revolution in diamond rings.

-To find out more about these stunning antique rings including the metals and gemstones of the eras plus tips on how to find authentic Victorian wedding rings, check out our helpful info below.
-If you have any questions about Victorian engagement rings or wedding rings that are not answered here, just scroll to the bottom of the page and submit your question!
+To find out more about these stunning antique rings including the metals and gemstones of the era plus tips on how to find authentic Victorian wedding rings, check out our helpful info below.
+If you have any questions about Victorian engagement rings or wedding rings that are not answered here, just send in your questions at the end of the page!

 Two very important changes to the metals and diamond gemstones used to create wedding rings and engagement rings occurred during the Victorian eras.

 The first was the introduction of lower karat gold alloys; before 1854, precious rings were created mainly with 22k or 18k gold (75% pure gold alloyed with copper, silver, nickel, or a mixture of these metals) and silver, but after 1854 the gold standards changed and rings created with 15k gold, 12k gold, and 9k gold became legal on the market.

 The second important change was the opening of the South African diamond mines in 1870; before 1870 diamonds were quite rare